kinbiko/mentoring/README.md

 ### Per-student boards

 Each student has a project board named after their GitHub username.
-I've introduced these types of boards to all my students, but unfortunately, due to the coupling of repositories to projects it has become too difficult for me to keep track of what's in flight with each student at any given point.
 These boards are here to centralise this information.
 These boards should consist of cards -- **not GitHub issues** -- with descriptions and links to relevant PRs and issues.
 E.g. if you're learning about TDD and are submitting a TDD exercise in Java under PR number `#523` then you should tag the card with `#523` (The PR), `#132` (TDD in Java issue) and `#38` (TDD theory issue).